kottans/frontend-2019-homeworks/README.md

 ### How to submit
 - fork this repo
+- clone the your fork to your local machine
+- add this repository as an upstream
 - in your fork, add folder with your github name under  `submissions` (if you haven't yet)
 - in your fork, under your name folder, add a folder with task name and put your code in the folder